Identifying the host of compact binary mergers: Results

-If the identified galaxies are the true host galaxies or belong to the same clusters as the true hosts, we can use their redshift information to constrain $H_0$.
-When more than one galaxy is identified (e.g., \texttt{S250830bp}), we weight each galaxy by the probability of its associated LOS.
+\textbf{{\em Hubble constant.---}} If the identified galaxies are the true host galaxies or belong to the same clusters as the true hosts, we can use their redshift information to constrain $H_0$.
+When more than one galaxy is identified (e.g., \texttt{S250830bp}), we weight each galaxy by the probability of its associated LOS from GW localization.
 In Figure~\ref{fig:hubble_constant_final_posteriors} and Table~\ref{tab:H0_values}, we show the $H_0$ posterior for each GW event individually and for their combinations.
 In each case, we adopt two different priors: a uniform prior and a prior given by the $H_0$ posterior of \texttt{GW170817} \citep[]{GW170817_2017}.